mashedcreative/gift-aid-for-woocommerce/README.md

 ## Requirements

 Gift Aid for WooCommerce requires at least WooCommerce 2.2.3 to function correctly.
-Tested up to 2.6.4.
-PHP version 5.4 is also required.
+Tested up to 3.0.8.
+PHP version 5.4 is also required, recommend version 5.6 or higher.

 ## Installation